SusilRamarao/GalleryGAE/README.md

 4) Galleries and Images page will be displayed in a Grid view.
 5) User can Delete or Rename a gallery.
 6) Delete an image.

+This application is to test the basics of Google App Engine.